Mirobit/server-configs/README.md

-# server-configs
+# Server config collection

-Collection of useful server configs
+Collection of useful server configuration files for nginx and Apache